alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 than an integer multiple
 of the underlying cipher block size would be.

-Stream cipher behaviour
-is currently undefined.
+Stream cipher "fuzziness" adequacy is currently undefined in this draft.

 ## Backdoor